OCarrollM/pumpsOS/README.md

 ## Current Status

+- 32-Bit OS
 - VGA text mode driver with colour support
 - Terminal scrolling and newline handling
 - Global constructors
 - A seperate kernel and libc (Guided by the Meaty Skeleton Architecture)
+- Kernel runs in the higher half of its memory.
+Currently allocating 1 GiB of kernel data and 3Gib for processes (0xC00..).
+This may change

 ## Building
 As of commit `43dd352` (and presumebly later commits as I would rather commit working builds) it is possible to run this project yourself.